AdobeDocs/graphql-mesh-gateway/src/pages/gateway/command-reference.md

 ## aio api-mesh:init

 Creates a [local development environment](./developer-tools.md#initiate-a-local-environment).
-You only need to use this command if you want to run meshes in your local environment.
-This command only needs to be run once.
+You only need to run this command if you want to set up a local environment.

 ### Usage